SamerOrfali22/trade_test/README.md

-# weather_app

-A simple Weather App using Clean architecture
+A simple App using Clean architecture

 steps to run the app: